Who is eligible for Free School Meals and School Clothing Grants

 We can also provide free school meals to ensure that children receive a free, balanced and healthy meal during the school day.
 This service is delivered discreetly so that it is not obvious to other children that your child is receiving this benefit.

-If you receive one of the following benefits you are entitled to apply for Free School Meals and a School Clothing Grant:
+As of April 2023, if you receive one of the following benefits you are entitled to apply for Free School Meals and a School Clothing Grant:

 - Income Support,

 - Any Income Related Element of Employment and Support Allowance